-7. Where appropriate, briefly describe how the proposed technology purchases will enhance ongoing communication with parents and other stakeholders and help the district facilitate technology-based regional partnerships, including distance learning and other efforts.
+7. Where appropriate, describe how the proposed technology purchases will enhance ongoing communication with parents and other stakeholders and help the district facilitate technology-based regional partnerships, including distance learning and other efforts.

-The Google Chromebooks will allow us to expand our 1:1 program to include our Grade 11 students (as of February 2016, Grades 3-10 have 1:1 Google Chromebook devices).
-These devices allow students and teachers to collaborate and communicate using Google Apps for Education suite of tools and provide a vehicle for learning continuum outside of the classroom and increase home access to technology in an effort to attack the "digital divide".
+The ACER Chromebooks will allow us to expand our 1:1 program to include our Grade 12 students (as of April 2017, Grades 3-11 have 1:1 Chromebook devices).
+These devices allow students and teachers to collaborate and communicate using G-Suite's (Google Apps for Education) tools and provide a vehicle for learning continuum outside of the classroom and increase home access to technology in an effort to attack the "digital divide".
 Students are creating more digital content and publishing to a greater audience.
 Staff and students are also provided the ability to connect via remote access to their Bethpage Windows desktop.
 This allows us to further expand the computing resources of Bethpage Schools, leveraging these non-Windows devices with low total cost of ownership to access Windows applications and access to home drives and other shared drives.
 Bethpage Schools is fortunate to be located in close proximity to many corporate partners and community leaders.
-Some of these partners include Briarcliffe College, Cablevision, and Hofstra University, who have mentored our students, visited and spoken to classes about colleges/careers, delivered cutting-edge technologies, and assisted us with planning for the future.
+Some of these partners include Altice (formerly, Cablevision), Composite Prototype Center, and Hofstra University, who have mentored our students, visited and spoken to classes about colleges/careers, delivered cutting-edge technologies, and assisted us with planning for the future.
 We plan to maintain these important community-based partnerships moving forward.